decretist/Dissertation/Chapter2/chapter2o.md

 infer that the father is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth, the source of several bribes, is so readily convertible into cash.

+[tmp1]: All of the empty questions contain a *dictum ante* (see below) in the vulgate *Decretum*, but in three of the four cases it was added only in the second recension: C.11 q.2 d.a.c.1, C.17 q.3 d.a.c.1, and C.22 q.3 d.a.c.1.